nix-community/nixago/README.md

 - Specify configuration data using native Nix syntax
 - Validate configuration data using the language features from [Cue][2]
 - Generate configuration files in any of the [supported formats][3]
-- All artifacts are placed in the Nix store
+- Places all artifacts in the Nix store
-- Plugins available for generating common development configuration files
+- Provides plugins for generating several types of development configuration files

 ## Usage